Join fellow young survivors on a journey of self-discovery, inspiration and the beginning of new and long-lasting friendships.

 The Young Thrivers Retreat is FREE for the women selected to participate.
 This is possible thanks to the generous support from our community sponsors and benefactors who have provided a $1500 grant per participant.
 The only cost to survivors participating in the retreat is your time, commitment to personal growth, and the willingness to connect and build new relationships with other survivors.

 However, "Paying it Forward" is part of thriving and we ask for your assistance during the program.
-For example, volunteerism, advocating for fellow survivors, serving as a Pink'd Ambassador, and assisting with the success of the Exposed Annual Benefit are ways we ask participants to "Pay It Forward" in order to ensure future participants can benefit from the same experience.
+For example, volunteerism, advocating for fellow survivors, and assisting with the success of the Exposed Annual Benefit are ways we ask participants to "Pay It Forward" in order to ensure future participants can benefit from the same experience.

 Are you ready to take on the challenge and transform yourself as a Young Thriver?